Fried Chicken Po’ Boys with Spicy Remoulade Sauce

 Homemade Coleslaw

-• Cabbage – Shredded cabbage in a bag is perfect or shred a cabbage head.
+• Cabbage – Use shredded cabbage in a bag or shred a cabbage head.

 • Carrots – Fresh is best!
-You will shred your carrots or buy already pre-shredded carrots to add in.
+Either shred your carrots or buy already pre-shredded carrots to add in.

 • Mayo – A creamy base with a sweet and tangy flavor.

-• Sugar – Balance out all the ingredients as well as add sweetness to the slaw.
+• Sugar – Balances out all the ingredients and adds sweetness to the slaw.

-• Cider vinegar – Tangy and tart liquid that gives it a light and tasty flavor.
+• Cider vinegar – Tangy and tart liquid that gives a light and tasty flavor.

 Placing coleslaw on top of chicken breast in roll.